 Some families may be fine with splitting the inheritance.
 They find a way to negotiate responsibility for the property that makes everyone happy.
 But situations vary, and the heirs you work with may want a different deal.
 Here are two ideas to consider:

 One alternative is to simply sell the property for the highest price possible.
 Then, you divvy the proceeds among all of the heirs.
 This is likely the most direct solution for you if you don’t want to co-own the property with others.

 Another option is to act as a team with the remaining heirs and rent the property out.
 You may split the landlord duties or put a specific person in charge.
 Regardless, you and the other heirs can test out real estate investing, strengthening your investment portfolio.
 It also means a source of passive income for all of you.
 However, it may take more long-term work than other alternatives.

 Refinancing an inherited real property to buy out heirs can take collaboration.
 All the heirs have to be on the same page otherwise you risk future disputes.
 Once everyone’s in agreement, you can move forward with refinancing, pay the others, and avoid foreclosure.

 However, everyone’s situation is different.
 Therefore, you should do your own research to find the right solution for you.
 It may even be wise to discuss your options with a financial advisor.
-If you want to look further into refinancing, though, check out the Rocket Mortgage® Refinance page for more information on how to get the process started.
+If you want to look further into refinancing, though, get started today to see your options so you can make the best financial decision.